astromechza/pbars/README.md

 pbars.NewProgressPrinter("My Title", 50, false)   // ascii mode
 ```

+- Uses the overall units per second and elapsed time once you call `Done`

 - Customisable unit formats

 By default the progress bar rate is formatted as 'units' per second.
 But often you'll want a measure of bytes or bits.